Clifftabu/airbnb-clone-project/README.md

 Searching and filtering
 Users can search for properties by location, date, price range, and other criteria to find the perfect stay.

+# API Security

+To ensure the security, we use:

+-Authentication
+   Users must authenticate themselves using secure login mechanisms, such as JWT (JSON Web Tokens) or OAuth, ensuring only authorized users can access certain parts of the application.

+-Authorization
+   After authentication, users are granted specific access based on their role (e.g, guest or host).
+For example,only hosts can manage properties and only guests can make bookings.

+-Rate Limiting
+   To protect against abuse or malicious attacks (ie brute force attacks).
+This limits the number of requests a user can make within a specified time.

+-Data Encryption
+   All sensitive data, such as passwords and payment details, will be encrypted to prevent unauthorized access.

+-Secure Payment Processing
+   Payments will be processed through credible third-party services(ie PayPal) to ensure security during transactions.
+Payment details will not be stored on the platform.